Nopy327/Nopy327/README.md

-# Hi, I'm Nopy
+# Hi, I'm Nopy™

-I am currently enrolled in a lower-secondary school program and beginning my journey into programming.
-While my coding experience is limited, I am eager to learn and develop my skills through hands-on projects and continuous practice.
+I am currently enrolled in a lower-secondary school program and starting my journey into programming.
+My coding experience is still limited, but I am eager to learn and improve by actually building things and trying stuff out.

 ---